ThomasWangAPAM/fft-stable-fluid/README.md

 Files:
 `dft`: we built a fast fourier transform package from scratch.
-`stable_fluid.ipynb`: the main jupyter notebook contains description of the problems, the stable fluid solver, a simulation, and discussions.
+`project.ipynb`: the main jupyter notebook contains description of the problems, the stable fluid solver, a simulation, and discussions.